kavula818/firebolt/readme.md

   - Navigate to enable/disable Suspend mode.
 To enable/disable,
     - Press Enter on keyboard
     - Press OK on remote
     - Left click on mouse

-### To navigate through the apps,
-  - on keyboard, press the  up, down, left or right arrow keys
-  - on remote, press the arrow keys
-  - When Mouse is connected, mouse can be hovered to navigate through the apps
-### To launch an app,
+### To launch, suspend, resume, stop an app,
-  - on keyboard, Press Enter key
-  - on remote, Press OK button
-  - on mouse, Left click on Mouse
+  - navigate to the app
-  - When Suspend mode is enabled, select "Start" to launch the app.
+  - select the app.
+Menu options will be displayed at the bottom.
-### To suspend/resume an app in suspend mode,
-  - Navigate to the app and open menu options
+  - select Start/Suspend/Resume/Stop from the menu options
-  - Select suspend/resume option using keyboard/mouse/remote.
-### When an application is taking up the whole screen to go back to the app manager menu,
-  - on keyboard, press Ctrl-m
-  - on remote, press xfinity key
-  - When Suspend mode is disabled, this will stop the app and show app manager menu
-  - When Suspend mode is enabled,
-    - This will run the app in background and show app manager menu
+  - going back to main menu will show appmanager and run the app in background.
-    - To Stop the app, select "Stop" from menu options
-### To reload the app manager (if the contents of the usb key were changed),
-  - on keyboard, press Ctrl-e
-  - on remote, press Exit key

 <a name="app-manager-logging-raspberry-pi"></a>
 ### App Manager Logging On The Raspberry Pi ###